Sterling rally pauses, yuan falls on U.S. friction over Hong Kong

 Sterling also pulled back from its highest in five months against the euro as investors took profit and prepared for a make-or-break summit between Britain and the EU on Thursday and Friday.

-U.S.-China ties came into focus again as the yuan fell after Beijing criticized new U.S. legislation seen as supportive of pro-democracy protests in Hong Kong.
+U.S.-China ties came into focus again as the yuan fell after Beijing criticised new U.S. legislation seen as supportive of pro-democracy protests in Hong Kong.

 In global currency markets, traders nervously await the latest developments from a last-ditch effort to see whether Britain and the EU can draft an agreement on Brexit before the summit.